circonus/docs/content/circonus/on-premises/installation/installation.md

    ```
 1. The site.json for each datacenter will contain a listing of all the nodes
    in both datacenters, in the `machinfo` section.
 However, the "`_machlist`"
-   attribute for each service role should contain only the local nodes for that DC.
-There are
+   attribute for each service role must contain only the local nodes for that
-   several exceptions to this rule:
+   DC.
+There are several exceptions to this rule:
+   * The `caql_broker` role must list all nodes from both DCs.
+They will
+     operate as one cluster.
-   * The `stratcon` role should have all stratcon nodes from both DCs.
-The
+   * The `stratcon` role must list all nodes from both DCs.
+The `groups`
-     `groups` attribute must also be specified, to describe how the nodes are
+     attribute must be specified, to describe how the nodes are grouped by
+     datacenter.
+The `node_ids` attribute must list all nodes from both DCs as
-     grouped by datacenter.
-For example, if you had a single node for the role
+     well.
+For example, if you had a single node for the role in each location,
-     in each location, the groups would look like this:
+     the stratcon attributes would look like this:
      ```
+     "_machlist": [ "DC1server", "DC2server" ],
      "groups": [
        ["DC1server"],
        ["DC2server"]
-     ]
+     ],
+       "node_ids": {
+         "DC1server": "<uuid>",
+         "DC2server": "<uuid>"
+     }
      ```
+     This ensures that metric data will flow to both DCs.
    * The `web_db` role should have all web_db nodes from both DCs, and its
      attributes should be set in the following manner:
      * `master` should be set to the primary DB host in the active DC, in both
        the active and backup `site.json` files.
 This is so that the backup DC
        hosts know from where they are to replicate.
      * `connect_host` should be set to the intended primary host for each
-       datacenters.
+       datacenter.
 This is what is used to build DSN connect strings for
        clients, so it should point to a host local to that DC.
      * `allowed_subnets` should contain all relevant IP networks for both DCs.
      * TODO - in secondary DC's site.json, set override users as the primary db users